 The overarching aim of AlterEco is to develop a novel monitoring framework to deliver improved spatio-temporal understanding of key shelf sea ecosystem drivers.

-AlterEco is a 3 year programme that starts with the deployment of small fleets of ocean robots, including submarine gliders and surface vehicles, to provide a continuous measurement campaign in the North Sea between November 2017 and January 2019.
+AlterEco is a three-year programme that starts with the deployment of small fleets of ocean robots, including submarine gliders and surface vehicles, to provide a continuous measurement campaign in the North Sea between November 2017 and January 2019.
 Combined with observations and modelling from a variety of complementary projects, AlterEco will attempt to provide atmosphere-through-ocean coverage of North Sea conditions at scales from centimetres to 100s of kilometres and seconds to the full winter-to-winter cycle.

 Our robots will help UK scientists and international partners to better define the key indicator parameters that we need to measure and understand to assess shelf-sea-wide ecosystem health and to help define good environmnetal status (GES).